Overview

 9. By entering into this Addendum, the parties are deemed to have signed the EU SCCs incorporated herein, including their Annexes.

 4. Ex-UK Transfers.
-The parties agree that ex-UK Transfers are made pursuant to the UK SCCs, which are deemed entered into and incorporated into this Addendum by reference, and completed as follows:
+The parties agree that ex-UK Transfers are made pursuant to the UK SCCs, which are deemed entered into and incorporated into this Addendum by reference, and amended and completed in accordance with the UK Addendum, which is incorporated herein as Exhibit D of this Addendum.

 5. Transfers from Switzerland.
 The parties agree that transfers from Switzerland are made pursuant to the EU SCCs with the following modifications: